arestivo/slides/markdown/git.md

 # Add

-The [add](https://git-scm.com/docs/git-add) operation can be used to:
+The [add](https://git-scm.com/docs/git-add) command can be used to:
   1. Track a file that is currently **not tracked** by Git.
   2. Add a file that has been **modified** to the staging area.